Persian cat

-The selective breeding carried out by breeders has allowed the development of a wide variety of coat colors, but has also led to the creation of increasingly flat-faced Persian cats.
-Favored by fanciers, this head structure can bring with it a number of health problems.
-As is the case with the Siamese breed, there have been efforts by some breeders to preserve the older type of cat, the traditional breed, having a more pronounced muzzle, which is more popular with the general public.
-Hereditary polycystic kidney disease is prevalent in the breed, affecting almost half of the population in some countries.
+The selective breeding carried out by breeders has allowed the development of a wide variety of coat colours, but has also led to the creation of increasingly flat-faced Persian cats.
+Favoured by fanciers, this head structure can bring with it several health problems.
+As is the case with the Siamese breed, there have been efforts by some breeders to preserve the older type of cat, the Traditional Persian, which has a more pronounced muzzle.
+Hereditary polycystic kidney disease (PKD) is prevalent in the breed, affecting almost half of the population in some countries.

-In 2021, Persian cats were ranked as the fourth-most popular cat breed in the world according to the Cat Fanciers' Association, an American non-profit cat registry.
+In 2021, Persian cats were ranked as the fourth-most popular cat breed in the world according to the Cat Fanciers' Association, an American international cat registry.

+History

 Origin

-It is not clear when long-haired cats first appeared, as there are no known long-haired specimens of the African wildcat, the ancestor of the domestic species.
+The exact time of the appearance of long-haired cats is unclear, as no long-haired specimens of the African wildcat, the ancestor of the domestic species, are known.

-The first documented ancestors of the Persian cat might have been imported from Khorasan, either Eastern Iran or Western Afghanistan, into the Italian Peninsula in 1620 by Pietro della Valle; and from Damascus, Syria, into France by Nicolas-Claude Fabri de Peiresc at around the same time.
-While the de Peiresc import from Syria is corroborated by later correspondences, della Valle is only known to have had voiced his intention in a letter from 1620, but returned to Italy much later in 1626 after travelling several other countries with the remains of his wife in tow and no further mention of the cats.
+The first documented ancestors of the Persian cat might have been imported from Khorasan, either Eastern Iran or Western Afghanistan, into the Italian Peninsula in 1620 by Pietro Della Valle; and from Damascus, Syria, into France by Nicolas-Claude Fabri de Peiresc at around the same time.
+While the de Peiresc import from Syria is corroborated by later correspondences, Della Valle is only known to have voiced his intention in a letter from 1620 but returned to Italy much later in 1626 after travelling several other countries with the remains of his wife in tow and no further mention of the cats.

-In his letter from 1620 Della Valle distinguishes the Khorasan cat from similar long-haired cats imported to Europe from the Near East by their gray coat:
+In his letter from 1620, Della Valle distinguishes the Khorasan cat from similar long-haired cats imported to Europe from the Near East by their grey coat: